Sillybutts/LowHardwareTCU/README.md

 Print the barrel, SCAR, priming bars, U channels, ramrod, PTlining, and PTshell at 100% infill, 5 walls.
 Everything else can be done at 10% 5 walls.

+No supports were needed for my printer.
+But if your printer or material doesn't bridge or do steep angles well, then use supports.

 ## Misc.